 If there is a contractor that is not performing, the purchaser should first seek to resolve the issue directly with the contractor.
 If the performance issue is unresolved, reoccurring, or in need of escalation, please contact the Enterprise Services Contract Administrator listed on the contract page.
 Enterprise Services relies on purchasers that are working with the contractors to notify us of any issues.
 Enterprise Services staff can aggregate any contractor performance issues across purchasers to ensure good performance for all.
 Please send relevant information on the performance issue so that Enterprise Services staff can assist.

-How can I purchase greener products?
-How do I know a product is toxics free?
-Where did the environmental certifications/factors come from?

-Response

-Please refer to the Enterprise Services environmentally preferred purchasing page for more information.

 Contractor Related